jribble/grunt-jasmine-node-coverage/README.md

 feature suite using [jasmine-npm](https://github.com/jasmine/jasmine-npm) and [Istanbul](https://github.com/gotwarlost/istanbul) for code coverage reports.

-The minimum supported Node.js version is `4.2.0` (LTS), and while works also in `0.10.x`, no quarantees are given.
+The minimum supported Node.js version is `4.2.0` (LTS), and while works also in `0.10.x`, no guarantees are given.
+Also note that Node.js versions prior to 6 are not tested.

 ## Getting Started